Thrust bearing: Fluid film thrust bearings

-Today thrust bearings continue to play an essential role in rotating equipment like expanders, pumps, and gas or steam turbines or compressors.
-In addition to the traditional babbitt bearings which were used since the early 20th century, new materials for the thrust pads have come into use.
-For example Bronze and Copper-Chromium are commonly used to improve the bearings performance.
+Today, thrust bearings continue to play an essential role in rotating equipment like expanders, pumps, and gas or steam turbines or compressors.
+In addition to the traditional babbitt bearings, which were used since the early 20th century, new materials for the thrust pads have come into use.
+For example, Bronze and Copper-Chromium are commonly used to improve the bearing's performance.